-Wild animals roaming metro Atlanta?
-It happens more often than you might think.
+Wild animals causing chaos in metro Atlanta happens more often than you might think.

 May 2012: A Cherokee County homeowner called 911 after spotting a black bear on the back steps of her home.
 The bear stomped the ground before retreating to the woods.

-April 2012: A bold bobcat was spotted by employees outside the Carrollton Water Treatment Plant.
-Bobcats are typically secretive, but this one was so bold, she was spotted during the daytime with the help of a trail camera.
+April 2012: A bobcat was spotted by employees outside the Carrollton Water Treatment Plant.
+Bobcats are typically reclusive, but this one was so bold, she was spotted during the daytime with the help of a trail camera.